This lesson is being piloted (Beta version)

 python3 -m pytest --cov=inflammation.models tests/test_models.py

-Note: be sure to create this file as main.yml within the newly created .github/workflows directory, or it won’t work!
+Note: be sure to create this file as main.yml within the newly created .github/workflows directory, or it will not work!

 So as well as giving our workflow a name - CI - we indicate with on that we want this workflow to run when we push commits to our repository.
 The workflow itself is made of a single job named build, and we could define any number of jobs after this one if we wanted, and each one would run in parallel.

 Next, we define what our build job will do.
 With runs-on we first state which operating systems we want to use, in this case just Ubuntu for now.
-We’ll be looking at ways we can scale this up to testing on more systems later.
+We will be looking at ways we can scale this up to testing on more systems later.

 Lastly, we define the steps that our job will undertake in turn, to set up the job’s environment and run our tests.
 You can think of the job’s environment initially as a blank slate: much like a freshly installed machine (albeit virtual) with very little installed on it, we need to prepare it with what it needs to be able to run our tests.
 Each of these steps are: